 A Guide to Seasoning and Caring for Cast Iron Cookware for Campfire Cooking

 Campfire cooking requires adjusting your cooking techniques compared to traditional stovetop cooking.
 Cast iron cookware heats up slower but retains heat longer, so be patient and give it time to preheat.
 Also, keep in mind that campfire cooking can be more unpredictable, with varying heat levels.
 Pay attention to the food and adjust the distance from the heat source as needed.
 Use tongs or heat-resistant gloves when handling hot cast iron cookware.
 With practice, you’ll master the art of campfire cooking with cast iron.

-See also Essential Tips for Caring and Storing Your Scuba Diving BCD
+See also The Ultimate Guide to Caring for and Storing Your Scuba Diving Exposure Suit

+A Guide to Seasoning and Caring for Cast Iron Cookware for Campfire Cooking